SamuelSchmidgall/SurgicalGym/README.md

 *Examples in this repository rely on features from the most recent Isaac Sim release.
 Please make sure to update any existing Isaac Sim build to the latest release version, 2022.2.1, to ensure examples work as expected.*

-Once installed, this repository can be used as a python module, `SurgicalGym`, with the python executable provided in Isaac Sim.
+Once installed, this repository can be used as a python module, `SurgicalGym`, with the python executable provided from the Isaac Sim installation.

 To install `SurgicalGym`, first clone this repository: